AI Cross-Validation

 | Optional Application | Users can choose whether to adopt corrections |

-- Find the correction icon (β checkmark circle) in the chat input area
+- Find the cross-validation icon (β checkmark circle) in the chat input area

 - Click the icon to open the model selection dialog